 Once you complete the client questionnaire, call us for your "intake" interview.
-We estimate two hours for this process, and you'll meet with me personally for the interview.
-During the "intake" we'll go over your questionnaire, as well as review the documents you've provided as required on the "Mandatory Documents" form you'll be given.
+We estimate that it will take two hours for this process.
+During the "intake" we'll go over your questionnaire, as well as review the documents you've provided listed on the "Mandatory Documents" form you'll be given.
 (Note that both the client questionnaire and the list of mandatory documents can be downloaded from the "Resources" page of this website.)

 Before bringing me the client questionnaire at the intake interview, please make sure it's completely filled out.
 The information requested is necessary for me to file your case.
-My goal is to make your case go as smoothly as possible.
+Our goal is to make your case go as smoothly as possible.
 The only way to do this is to have accurate, complete information from you.
 If you do not provide me with the documents needed to file your case, as well as the information requested on the client questionnaire, I cannot file your case.
 Filing your case with incomplete or inaccurate information is unwise and, in extreme cases, may even be a crime.
-PLEASE NOTE: No one from Congress called me for my input on what information should be required in order for you to file bankruptcy.
-In fact, Congress didn't even consult the bankruptcy judges prior to passing the new bankruptcy "reform" act in 2005.
-Instead, our so-called representatives consulted with lobbyists for the credit card industry and political action committees with large sums of money to buy influence in Washington.
-So understand I'm not asking you all these nitpicky questions because I think it all should be required for your bankruptcy; I'm asking you all this because it is required whether we like it or not.
-Put simply, there are some hoops you must jump through to reach your goal.
+There are some hoops you must jump through to reach your goal.
 Some seem silly and illogical, but you must still provide the information.
-If you follow our guidance, your chances of success will be increased.
+If you follow our guidance, your chances of success will be greatly increased.